duanebester/converter/README.md

 ## Building

-Check out the project and run `sbt assembly`
+Check out the project and run `sbt assembly`.

 Now you can run conversion checks: